cambridge-collection/cudl-viewer-ui/README.md

 }
 ```

-Update the version in `package.json` to the version to be released.
-(It'd be
-nice to automate this.)

 ## Step 2

 Run the prepare mojo of the Maven release plugin (but via our script as we have